-Technology giant Google has just released an urgent security update for its Chrome browser, to fix the first serious zero-day vulnerability discovered in 2025.
+Technology giant Google has just released an emergency security update for its Chrome browser, to fix the first serious zero-day vulnerability discovered in 2025.

-Hacker groups have exploited the vulnerability, identified as CVE-2'25-2783, in attacks.
+Hacker groups have been exploiting the vulnerability, identified as CVE-2'25-2783, in attacks.

 Zero-day vulnerability is a term used to describe security vulnerabilities that have not been disclosed or fixed yet.
-Hackers and cybercriminals will take advantage of these vulnerabilities to infiltrate the computer systems of businesses and corporations to steal or change data.
+Hackers and cybercriminals will take advantage of these vulnerabilities to break into the computer systems of businesses and corporations to steal or change data.

-Google has issued a security alert describing the vulnerability as being of relatively high severity.
-The vulnerability allows attackers to bypass Chrome's sandbox protections, a key step in installing malware and taking control of a victim's computer.
+Google has issued a security alert, describing the vulnerability as being of relatively high severity.
+The vulnerability allows attackers to bypass Chrome's sandbox protection, a key step in installing malware and taking control of a victim's computer.

-A patch for the CVE-2'25-2783 vulnerability has been integrated by Google in Chrome version 134.0.6998.178.
-Google is currently limiting the release of technical details about the vulnerability to give users time to update and avoid being exploited by hackers.
+The patch for the CVE-2'25-2783 vulnerability has been integrated by Google in Chrome version 134.0.6998.178.
+Google is currently limiting the publication of technical details about the vulnerability to give users time to update and avoid being exploited by hackers.

-Two security researchers Boris Larin and Igor Kuznetsov from the company that produces and distributes security software Kaspersky discovered and reported this vulnerability.
+Two security researchers, Boris Larin and Igor Kuznetsov of the security software maker and distributor Kaspersky, discovered and reported this vulnerability.
 According to Kaspersky, this vulnerability is an important link in a targeted attack campaign called 'Operation ForumTroll'.

 Kaspersky believes that the actors behind Operation ForumTroll also used another vulnerability to execute code remotely, but patching the Chrome vulnerability CVE-2'25-2783 was enough to break the entire infection chain.